Unveiling the Potential of Diffusion Large Language Model in Controllable Generation: Experiments

 \subsection{Evaluation Framework}

 Given the unique characteristics of structured output generation, we argue that traditional accuracy-based metrics alone are inadequate for capturing the full spectrum of model performance.
-To address this, we propose a comprehensive evaluation framework that assesses outputs across three key dimensions: \textbf{Structural Adherence}, \textbf{Content Fidelity}, and \textbf{Faithfulness}.
-This multifaceted approach enables a more nuanced and reliable assessment of a model's ability to generate coherent, informative, and trustworthy structured texts.
+Thus, we propose a comprehensive evaluation framework that assesses outputs across three key dimensions: \textbf{Structural Adherence}, \textbf{Content Fidelity}, and \textbf{Faithfulness}.
+This multi-dimensional benchmark enables a more nuanced and reliable assessment of a model's ability to generate coherent, informative, and trustworthy structured texts.

 \textbf{Structural Adherence} measures how well-generated outputs conform to the target schema.
 Specifically, we define: